Rishabh044/arcade-ai/README.md

 # Log in to Arcade
 arcade login

+# Show what tools are hosted by Arcade
+arcade show

+# show what tools are in a toolkit
+arcade show -T Google

+# look at the definition of a tool
+arcade show -t Google.ListEmails

 # Run Arcade Chat and call a tool
 arcade chat -s
 ```

-Ask the LLM to read an email or send a slack message
+Ask the chat to

+-   Read your latest email in gmail
+-   Find latest tweets by @tryarcade

+If Arcade already hosts the tools you need to build your agent, you
+can navigate to the [Quickstart](https://docs.arcade.dev/home/quickstart) to
+learn how to call tools programmatically in Python, Typescript, or HTTP.

-Now you can start building your own tools and use them through Arcade.
+However, if not, you can start building your own tools and use them through Arcade
+benefitting from all the same features (like auth) that the cloud hosted tools have.

 ## Building Your Own Tools